 GSK (GSK) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the drug developer had gained 10.2% over the past month.
-This has outpaced the Medical sector's gain of 3.34% and the S&P 500's gain of 2.94% in that time.
+Coming into today, shares of the drug developer had gained 11.44% in the past month.
+In that same time, the Medical sector gained 6.36%, while the S&P 500 gained 4.56%.

-Wall Street will be looking for positivity from GSK as it approaches its next earnings report date.
-This is expected to be November 2, 2022.
-On that day, GSK is projected to report earnings of $0.91 per share, which would represent a year-over-year decline of 27.78%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.75 billion, down 38.09% from the year-ago period.
+Investors will be hoping for strength from GSK as it approaches its next earnings release, which is expected to be November 2, 2022.
+In that report, analysts expect GSK to post earnings of $0.91 per share.
+This would mark a year-over-year decline of 27.78%.
+Our most recent consensus estimate is calling for quarterly revenue of $7.75 billion, down 38.09% from the year-ago period.

-Any recent changes to analyst estimates for GSK should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for GSK.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 2.74% lower.
-GSK currently has a Zacks Rank of #3 (Hold).
+GSK is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that GSK has a Forward P/E ratio of 10.41 right now.
-Its industry sports an average Forward P/E of 19.73, so we one might conclude that GSK is trading at a discount comparatively.
+Valuation is also important, so investors should note that GSK has a Forward P/E ratio of 10.73 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 20.14.

-Also, we should mention that GSK has a PEG ratio of 1.28.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.54 based on yesterday's closing prices.
+Also, we should mention that GSK has a PEG ratio of 1.32.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+GSK's industry had an average PEG ratio of 1.56 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report